 The research projects began in 2015 and will continue under the current Venture Grants Scheme funding until 2018.

-The successful researchers will be known as Metcalf Venture Grants recipients to honour the late Professor Don Metcalf AC's commitment to and achievements in cancer research.
-Professor Metcalf was Cancer Council's Carden Fellow for 60 years.
+The successful researchers are known as Metcalf Venture Grants recipients to honor the late Professor Don Metcalf AC's commitment to and achievements in cancer research.

 "Only by peering into the mechanics of cancer initiation and progression will we uncover frailties that may lead to therapeutic progress." - Associate Professor Dawson